majerteam/quicklogging/pypidesc.rst

 Quicklogging quality
 ====================

-Quicklogging is covered by tests and has been working for years for what I do with it, but I wouldn't promise there is no bug.
+Quicklogging is covered by a test suite and has been working for years for me, but I wouldn't promise there is no bug.

 I have tried documenting the code but would welcome proofreading; the API may change after discussion.